meysamhadeli/booking-microservices/README.md

 - :sparkle: Using `OpenTelemetry` for distributed tracing on top of `Jaeger`.
 - :sparkle: Using `OpenTelemetry` for monitoring on top of `Prometheus` and `Grafana`.
 - :sparkle: Using `IdentityServer` for authentication and authorization base on `OpenID-Connect` and `OAuth2`.
+- :sparkle: Using `Yarp` as a microservices `gateway`.
+- :sparkle: Using `Kubernetes` to achieve efficient `scaling` and ensure `high availability` for each of our microservices.
+- :sparkle: Using `Nginx Ingress Controller` for `load balancing` between our microservices top of `Kubernetes`.
+- :sparkle: Using `cert-manager` to Configure `TLS` in `kubernetes cluster`.
 - :sparkle: Using `Aspire` for `service discovery`, `observability`, and `local orchestration` of microservices.

 ## Technologies - Libraries